 The Paper-Ticket Two-Step

-Until the end of July 2020, riding the Hudson-Bergen Light Rail, Newark Light Rail, or River Line (between Trenton and Camden) entailed two steps for every trip.
+Before the introduction of contactless payment, riding the Hudson-Bergen Light Rail, Newark Light Rail, or River Line connecting Camden and Trenton required two steps for every trip.
 A customer needed to:

 - Buy a paper ticket at a ticket vending machine.